General Lab Information

 About the Fellowship

-Candidates seeking a Goldhaber Fellowship must have a commitment of support from a prospective mentor at the Lab.
+Candidates seeking a Goldhaber Fellowship must have a commitment of support from a prospective mentor here at the Lab.
 Before an application is submitted, prospective mentors must have an opening and be able to support the candidate at the standard starting salary for postdoctoral research associates for three years.
-A letter from the prospective mentor is required.
-See the Instructions for Mentors.
+The Fellowship program provides the additional funds to increase the salary to the stated level as well as a modest amount of independent funds for materials and supplies.

 How to Apply